logicdiscovered/vsicons/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-Vsicons is the extension that provide all remixicon into your local machine and give you better access whelther by importing in your project of copy
+Vsicons is the extension that provides all Remix icons directly into your VS code editor and gives you quick access to edit and download svg.

 - insert to the project folder
 - copy the svg and insert into the html project
 - ✨Magic ✨